pubnub/pubnub-mcp-server/resources/sdk_docs/swift_overview.md

-# Swift API & SDK Docs 10.1.0 (Condensed Overview)
+# Swift API & SDK Docs 10.1.0

-Core tasks:
+Core concepts:
-- Initialize PubNub with publish/subscribe keys and a unique userId.
-- Set up event listeners.
+- Setting up a connection
-- Subscribe/unsubscribe to channels.
-- Publish messages.
+- Sending messages
+- Receiving messages in real time

+## Overview

-Compatible with SwiftUI and UIKit on Apple platforms; also supports Linux.
+SwiftUI and UIKit examples; API usage is the same, with platform-specific lifecycle/UI handling.
+Swift SDK also supports Linux.

 ## Prerequisites

-- Swift proficiency
+- Swift basics
 - Xcode 14.0+
 - PubNub account and keyset

 ## Setup

 ### Get your PubNub keys

-- Sign in or create an account in the PubNub Admin Portal.
+- Sign in or create an account in the Admin Portal.
-- Create an app and keyset.
+- Create an app or use an existing one.
-- Use the publish and subscribe keys (recommended: separate dev/prod keysets).
+- Get your publish and subscribe keys from the app’s keyset.
+Use separate keysets for dev/prod.

 ### Install the SDK

-Use the latest version.
+Always use the latest SDK version.

 #### CocoaPods

 Install CocoaPods if needed: `gem install cocoapods`

 Add PubNub to your Podfile:

 ```
 `pod 'PubNubSwift', '~> 10.1.0'
 `
 ```

-Run `pod install` and open the `.xcworkspace`.
+Run `pod install` and open the generated `.xcworkspace`.

 #### Carthage

 Add PubNub to your Cartfile:

 ```
 `github "pubnub/swift" ~> 10.1.0
 `
 ```

 Run `carthage update --use-xcframeworks` and add `PubNub.xcframework` to Frameworks, Libraries, and Embedded Content.

+You can integrate the PubNub Swift SDK into any Swift application:

-#### Swift Package Manager (Package.swift)
+#### Swift Package Manager

-Add PubNub as a dependency:
+Add PubNub as a dependency to your Package.swift:

 ```
 `dependencies: [
   .package(url: "https://github.com/pubnub/swift.git", from: "10.1.0")